HewlettPackard/chef-provisioning-oneview/README.md

 Add `:bootstrap_proxy => 'http://proxy.domain.com:8080'` to your convergence_options hash.
 Also, make sure your OS build plans set up the proxy configuration in a post OS install script.

+### Swtiching to a deadnet after provisioning
+Add `1 => {:net => "Deadnetwork", :deployNet => "PXE Network", :dhcp => true}` to your connections hash per machine.
+This will flip the newly provisioned machine off of your pxe network to your Deadnetwork right after provisioning.
+Helpful for taking the newly provisioned machine off the PXE network as soon as possible.

 # Doing a test run
 This repo contains everything you need to get started, including example recipes and knife configuration files.
 See the README in the [examples](examples/) directory for how to begin provisioning.